python/steering-council/updates/2019-04-23_steering-council-update.md

   - PEP 574, "Pickle protocol 5 with out-of-band data", Antoine Pitrou.
     *Appointed Nick Coghlan as BD.*

+  - PEP 573, "Module State Access from C Extension Methods", Petr Viktorin and others.
+    *Postponed to Python 3.9.
+Appointed Stefan Behnel as BD.*

 - And we've updated the status of some other PEPs:

   - PEP 557 "Data Classes", Eric V Smith.  *Marked Final.*

   - PEP 467 "Minor API improvements for binary sequences", Nick Coghlan, Ethan Furman.  *Deferred.*

-  - PEP 573, "Module State Access from C Extension Methods", Petr Viktorin and others.  *Postponed to Python 3.9.*

 ### Interaction with PSF